allanlw/hphpc-docker/README.md

 /dev/urandom to avoid blocking in the MCrypt test (note this does not persist across docker layers).

-HPHPc further includes a bunch of third party libraries inline directly.
+Specific commits for contemporary versions of dependencies are used in the submodules, and HPHPc further includes a bunch of third party libraries inline directly.
 Upgrading all of them to modern versions would be quite the endeavor.
 Right now the container use Ubuntu 12.04 - I've tried some to port it to 14.04, but ran into some arcane issues that I wasn't able to debug well.
 I would be happy to accepting pull requests for upgrading OS or library versions, switching away from bundled libraries, improving test